angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 Update the "signInWithFacebook" method and use Platform Service to determine the platform and run the appropriate code.

-your `home.ts` should look as below
+Your `home.ts` should look as below:

 ```typescript